ValokAsura/WindowerAddons/QuickTrade/readme.md

 	* Currently set to NOT skip dialogue when trading JSE capes.
 Make sure your inventory does not have any capes that you want to keep.
 * Pellucid, Fern, and Taupe Stones: Trade with Oseem in Norg.

 * TESTED-ISH - Geas Fete: Trade with Affi, Dremi, or Shiftrix in the Escha zones and Reisenjima to speed up your aquisition of NM pop items.
 	* Not currently supported:
 		* Zi'Tah: HELM NMs
 		* Ru'Aun: Ark Angels, Heavenly Beasts, Warder of Courage
 		* Reisenjima: HELM NMs

 * UNTESTED - Mellidopt Wings: Trade with the ??? in Yorcia Weald.
 * UNTESTED - Salvage Plans: Trade with Mrohk Sahjuuli in Aht Urhgan Whitegate to store your plans.
 * UNTESTED - Soul Plates: Trade with Sanraku in Aht Urhgan Whitegate in exchange for Zeni.
 	* Currently set to trade only 1 at a time.
 This can be changed if needed.
 * UNTESTED - Ancient Beastcoins: Trade with Sagheera in Port Jeuno.
 * UNTESTED - Befouled Water: Trade to an Odyssean Passage.

+'Loop' command is disabled for the following trades:
+** All Geas Fete Trades, Befouled Water, JSE Capes x3,